fscorrupt/awesome-stars/README.md

 ## C# #

+- [microsoft/WinUI-Gallery](https://github.com/microsoft/WinUI-Gallery) - This app demonstrates the controls available in WinUI and the Fluent Design System.
 - [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.
 - [ironmansoftware/psedit](https://github.com/ironmansoftware/psedit) - A terminal-based editor for PowerShell
 - [ironmansoftware/psmsi](https://github.com/ironmansoftware/psmsi) - Create MSIs using PowerShell.